 Transferring to a new programme of study

-It is very important that you understand how a change of programme will affect your immigration permission.
+If you hold Tier 4 immigration permission it is very important that you understand how a change of programme will affect this.
 This is explained on our Changes to your programme of studies webpage.

-If you want to change to a new programme of study, either at QMUL or elsewhere, there are two potential options: transferring, or withdrawing and reapplying.
+If you want to change to a new programme of study, either at Queen Mary University of London or elsewhere, there are two potential options: transferring, or withdrawing and reapplying.
 The key difference between transferring and withdrawing is that if you are offered a transfer from one programme of study to another, this means that you have a guaranteed place on a new programme of study (although as a formality if you are an undergraduate you may need to also apply through UCAS).
-Whereas if you withdraw, you cease to be a student and your university records will be terminated - if you want to return to QMUL then you will need to start all over again and apply for your place (through UCAS if you are undergraduate).
+Whereas if you withdraw, you cease to be a student and your university records will be terminated - if you want to return to Queen Mary then you will need to start all over again and apply for your place (through UCAS if you are undergraduate).

 Also see the section of this advice guide “Leaving your studies completely (withdrawing/deregistration)”.